 If you would like to learn more about clinical trials that might be right for you, start by asking your doctor if your clinic or hospital takes part in conducts clinical trials.
 See Clinical Trials to learn more.

 When you have cancer you might hear about other ways to treat the cancer or treat your symptoms.
 These may not always be standard medical treatments.
 These treatments may be vitamins, herbs, special diets, and other things.
 You may wonder about these treatments.

 Some of these are known to help, but many have not been tested.
 Some have been shown not to help.
 A few have even been found to be harmful.
 Talk to your doctor about anything you’re thinking about using, whether it’s a vitamin, a diet, or anything else.

-If you have CLL, there might be times when you are not being treated.
-But you will still need to see your cancer doctor.
+If you have CLL, there might be times when you're not being treated, but you will still need to see your cancer doctor.
 Be sure to go to all of your follow-up visits.
-You will have exams, blood tests, and maybe other tests to see if the CLL has come back.
+You will have exams, blood tests, and maybe other tests to see if the CLL is growing.

 Having CLL and dealing with treatment can be hard, but it can also be a time to look at your life in new ways.
 You might be thinking about how to improve your health.
 Call us at 1-800-227-2345 or talk to your doctor to find out what you can do to feel better.

 You can’t change the fact that you have CLL.
 What you can change is how you live the rest of your life – making healthy choices and feeling as good as you can.